greatsilas23/Magari_react_version/README.md

 The health-inventory-app and the content are the property of health-inventory-app or health-inventory-app's licensors

 #### Payments and cancellation
-You may purchase a Paid Subscription directly from health-inventory-app or through a third party by Paying
+You may purchase from health-inventory-app